TheSuranaverse/TheSuranaverse/README.md

 ---
 ### About me 💁‍♂️

-- 🏫 Currently pursuing B.Tech in Electronics and Communication Engineering from [BITM], India.
+- 🏫 Currently pursuing B.Tech in Electronics and Communication Engineering from [BIT Mesra], India.
 - 🧠 With an ever-curious mind, I always strive to start each new day with a desire toward learning something new that will not only expand my skill set but also continually add value to the lives of those around me.
 - 🚀 Fields that interest me most include Artificial Intelligence, Data Science, Machine Learning, Robotics and Information Technology.
 - 📖 Currently learning Computer Vision and Telegu language.